Table of Contents

-12. According to geologists, the most geologically active region of Earth is the Pacific Ring of Fire that basically circles the Pacific Ocean as well as touches the coastal regions of North and South America, Russia, China and Japan.
+12. According to geologists, the most geologically active region of Earth is the Pacific Ring of Fire which circles the Pacific Ocean as well as touches the coastal areas of North and South America, Russia, China, and Japan.

 14. The process of extraction of oil from the deep mines can also significantly trigger mini-tremors.

-15. Most of the earthquakes are triggered by the movement of the tectonic plates.
+15. The movement of the tectonic plates triggers most earthquakes.
 At present, there are nearly 20 such active plates.

-16. According to the reports of the National Earthquake Information Centre, an average of 50 earthquakes are recorded every year.
+16. According to the reports of the National Earthquake Information Centre India, an average of 50 earthquakes are recorded every year.

-17. The state that has the maximum occurrence of an earthquake every year is Alaska.
+17. The state with the maximum occurrence of an earthquake every year is Alaska.
 This state is struck by an earthquake of 7 magnitudes almost every year.

-18. The prominent recorded undersea earthquake was the one that hit the Indian Ocean on 26 th December 2004.
+18. The major recorded undersea earthquake was the one that hit the Indian Ocean on 26 th December 2004.
 The earthquake further triggered tsunamis killing about 225,000 people.

-19. The Chile Earthquake, 2010 was so strong that it entirely moved the city of Concepcion and even resulted in the shortening of Earth’s day and movement.
+19. The Chile Earthquake of 2010 was so strong that it entirely moved the city of Concepcion and even resulted in the shortening of Earth’s day and movement.

-20. It is estimated that nearly 8,000 people are killed every year due to the earthquake.
+20. It is estimated that nearly 8,000 people are killed yearly due to the earthquake.

-22. It has been observed that more earthquakes hit the Northern hemisphere than Southern hemisphere.
+22. It has been observed that more earthquakes hit the Northern Hemisphere than the Southern Hemisphere.

-23. The earthquake that triggered the worst avalanche was Peru Earthquake that occurred in 1970.
+23. The earthquake that triggered the worst avalanche was the Peru Earthquake in 1970.
 It killed over 18,000 people.

-24. The earthquake that triggered the worst landslide was the China Earthquake,1920 that killed nearly 200,000 people.
+24. The earthquake that triggered the worst landslide was the China Earthquake, of 1920, which killed nearly 200,000 people.

-25. The first-ever earthquake to be recorded by photography was California Earthquake,1906.
+25. The first-ever earthquake recorded by photography was California Earthquake,1906.

-26. An earthquake is estimated to release a hundred times more energy than the nuclear bombs particularly the nuclear bomb that was dropped on Hiroshima, Japan in 1945.
+26. An earthquake is estimated to release a hundred times more energy than nuclear bombs, particularly the nuclear bomb that was dropped on Hiroshima, Japan, in 1945.

-27. Pools and water canals usually produce a strange smell before the occurrence of an earthquake due to the production of gases underneath the surface of the Earth.
+27. Pools and water canals usually produce a strange smell before an earthquake due to the production of gases underneath the surface of the Earth.

-28. It has been discovered that earthquakes even occur in the Moon and are known as moonquakes.
+28. It has been discovered that earthquakes even occur on the Moon and are known as moonquakes.
 They are much weaker than earthquakes.

 29. The temperature of groundwater also rises during the earthquake.

-30. It is believed that pagoda shape can comparatively withstand strong
+30. It is believed that a pagoda shape can comparatively withstand strong